amunsee/CS-260-W-22/assignment5/readme.md

 For a linked list - iterating through the list starting at the head and checking if the value is smaller, once a larger value is found the inserted value would point to that and the previous node would be changed to point at the new node. - unsure of how a binary sort could be implemented into the linked list but will look into some methods.

+searching for an element in an array will be done using binary search or iterating one end to the other (not ideal but works), linked list search as of right now will be iterating from head to tail or until element found, will explore some other methods.

 ![assignment5design](https://user-images.githubusercontent.com/97048406/152081361-0fbad00c-dbcd-45be-95a0-976fd7bf206a.jpg)